Watamu Marine National Park & Reserve - Guide, Activities, Attractions, When to Go There, & Accommodation

 Crab-plovers’ population and Lesser and Greater Sandplover at the Creek are internationally significant.
 Common migrant birds include; Whimbrel, Grey Plover, Curlew Sandpiper, Greater, Lesser Sand Plover, Little Stintand, Sanderling, and more than 115 others.

-Watamu Marine National Park Activities and Things to Do
+Watamu Marine National Park Top Activities

 There are different things to do at Watamu Marine National Park and Reserve.
 They include: